 1. The law is ever-changing: You run the risk of having an outdated estate plan or one that is based on outdated laws.
 If this happens, your will may not be valid.

 2. Unintended consequences: Without an attorney reviewing your estate planning documents, you may not get what you think you're getting.
 Including one piece of inaccurate information could undo the whole document.

 3. Problems in probate: Rarely have we seen a do-it-yourself will or a will from the Internet successfully probated.
 What may seem like a money-saving option now may end up costing you or your family in the long run.

 We invite you to come in for a consultation where we can discuss your estate planning options.
 Our services go beyond those of most estate planning lawyers.
 Our business background allows us to analyze clients' financial situations in a way that most lawyers can't.
 This gives clients value-added service in customizing an estate plan that keeps in mind their individual financial goals.

 Can I Administer an Estate Without an Attorney?

 While it is possible to administer an estate without attorney representation, we do not advise it.
 Estate administration, also called probate, is a complex legal process that requires an estate administrator to settle the matters of the deceased.
-There are deadlines and legal requirements to meet in order for the process to be valid.
+Deadlines and legal requirements must be met for the process to be valid.
 If something goes wrong, the estate administrator could be held personally responsible.

 Don't Do It Yourself — Contact Us